dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 ![logo](./docs/logo.png)

-Using axe DevTools Playwright webdriver binding, you can integrate axe DevTools into your existing testing environment instead of building your testing environment around axe DevTools.

 # axe DevTools Playwright API Example

-This example project demonstrates how axe DevTools Playwright webdriver binding detects the accessibility issues and generates reports in CSV, HTML, JSON, and XML formats.
+Using axe DevTools Playwright, you can integrate axe DevTools into your existing testing environment.
+This example project demonstrates how axe DevTools Playwright is used to detect accessibility issues and generates reports in CSV, HTML, JSON, and XML formats.

 ## Prerequisites
 - npm